preservim/vim-colors-pencil/README.markdown

 * Accurate colors
 * Ideal for use in a distraction-free environment
 * Subtle indicators of changes in the gutter for Signify, git-gutter, etc.
-* Use for both code or prose, though it’s definitely geared towards the latter
+* Use for both code and prose, though it’s definitely geared towards the latter

 ## Requirements